Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Keeping softwares patched prevents all these attacks.

 **NVD** (National Vulnerability Database) is a publicly accessible database listing CVEs and their remediation.
 It feeds from the CVE database and exposes a better navigation for the vulnerabilities.
+It also gives a quantitative score to all vulnerabilities with the **CVSS** (Common Vulnerability Scoring System).

+**STIX** (Structured Threat Information eXpression) is a standardized language that uses a JSON-based lexicon to express and share threat intelligence information in a readable and consistent format.
+STIX includes motivations, abilities, capabilities, and response information.

+**TAXII** (Trusted Automated eXchange of Intelligence Information) is the format through which threat intelligence data is transmitted.
+TAXII is a transport protocol that supports transferring STIX insights over HTTPS.

 ## Supply Chain Management